What Causes Painful Ejaculation?

 If a man is experiencing symptoms of painful ejaculation, it is important to visit a doctor as soon as possible.
 The doctor will take a thorough medical history to find out what the cause of the pain is.
 They may recommend a digital rectal examination to assess the condition of the prostate and a urine test.
 They may also suggest a X-ray, CT scan or an MRI scan to help them make an accurate diagnosis.

-Zobacz też: What Causes Dry Ejaculation?
+Zobacz też: What Causes Weak Ejaculation in Men?

 In some cases, the doctor might need to do a blood test or an STD panel to rule out infections.
 These can include bacterial infections such as gonorrhea, chlamydia and syphilis, which all commonly cause pain during orgasm.